A topic from the subject of Literature Review in Chemistry.

 Types of Experiments

-Modeling Studies:* Computer simulations that predict future climate scenarios based on atmospheric data.
+Modeling Studies: Computer models simulate atmospheric processes and predict future climate scenarios based on various inputs and assumptions.

 Data Analysis